RosterElf Logo

 Department supervisor overseeing retail operations

-A department supervisor is a key retail position responsible for overseeing a specific department or section within a store.
-They bridge the gap between frontline sales staff and store management, ensuring their area operates smoothly while achieving sales targets.
+A department supervisor oversees the daily operations of a specific department or section within a retail store and directs the performance of the team working in that area.
+They are the primary link between frontline sales staff and store management — delegating tasks, monitoring performance, resolving issues and ensuring their area runs smoothly while achieving sales targets.

-In Australia, department supervisors are typically classified under the General Retail Industry Award 2020 (MA000004) at Level 4-5, reflecting their supervisory responsibilities and advanced skills.
+In Australia, department supervisors are typically classified under the General Retail Industry Award 2020 (MA000004) at Level 4-5, reflecting their supervisory responsibilities and advanced product expertise.
 The specific level depends on the scope of supervision and complexity of the department.

 Key responsibilities